techtheriac/Fluid-Tokens/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## More Importantly

+- Configure sass
+- Set CSS Resize
+- Global styles - resets and fluid token
+- Theming
+  - Map theme ui primitives to fluid tokens
+  - Restrict use of array based breakpoint to layout reflow
+  - Layout component should house application wide padding (fluid)

+## Conventions

+- Adhere to using backticks instead of quotes whilst refering to custom properties
+- You shouldn't necessarily tie font sizes to specific html elements.

+## ITCSS mappings to Theme UI